 Disclaimer

-This document contains material, which is the copyright of certain ANITA contractors, and may not be reproduced or copied without permission.
+This document contains copyrighted material under ANITA contractors, and may not be reproduced or copied without permission.
 All ANITA consortium partners have agreed to the full publication of this document.
 The commercial use of any information contained in this document may require a license from the proprietor of that information.

 The ANITA Consortium consists of the following partners: